romandariana/documentation/docs/solutions/reference-designs/ad-apard32690-sl/ad-apardspoe-sl/index.rst

    Complete Evaluation Setup

-To establish a 10BASE-T1L connection to an :adi:`AD-APARD32690-SL <AD-APARD32690-SL>` using the :adi:`AD-APARDSPOE-SL <AD-APARDSPOE-SL>` evaluation board and ping the :adi:`AD-APARD32690-SL <AD-APARD32690-SL>`:
+To establish a 10BASE-T1L connection to an :adi:`AD-APARD32690-SL` using the :adi:`AD-APARDSPOE-SL` evaluation board and ping the :adi:`AD-APARD32690-SL`:

 #.
-Ensure that the jumpers and switches of the :adi:`AD-APARDSPOE-SL <AD-APARDSPOE-SL>` are configured to the default settings.
+Ensure that the jumpers and switches of the :adi:`AD-APARDSPOE-SL` are
+   configured to the default settings.

 #.
-Connect the :adi:`AD-APARDSPOE-SL <AD-APARDSPOE-SL>` circuit evaluation board to the
+Connect the :adi:`AD-APARDSPOE-SL` circuit evaluation board to the
-   :adi:`AD-APARD32690-SL <AD-APARD32690-SL>` Arduino headers.
+   :adi:`AD-APARD32690-SL` Arduino headers.

 #.
-Using a USB-C cable, connect **P1** on the
+Using a USB-C cable, connect **P1** on the :adi:`AD-T1LUSB2.0-EBZ`
-   :adi:`AD-T1LUSB2.0-EBZ <ad-t1lusb20-ebz>` evaluation board to a USB port on the computer.
+   evaluation board to a USB port on the computer.

 #.
 Operation with SPoE PSE: